samvtran/p5-Flowdock/README.md

-Perl interface to the Flowdock API
+Perl interface to the Flowdock API *REWRITE BRANCH*
 ==================================

 A simple pimple Perl module that mimicks more or less how the Ruby Gem for the Flowdock API works.

-A **HUGE** work in progress, so please help me make it not suck.
+This branch is a rewrite of the module whilst also taking advantage of new API functionality.

+Current focus: REST API, moving Moose to Moo, and LWP::UserAgent to HTTP::Tiny

 API Notes
 ---------